szkiba/hello/docs/workflows/README.md

 ### Release

 The **Release** ([`release.yml`](../../.github/workflows/release.yml)) workflow generates and publishes the release artifacts in case of version tag creation.
 This workflow calls the [Tooling Release](#tooling-release) reusable workflow with appropriate parameters.
 The parameters can be configured in GitHub repository variables and GitHub repository secrets.

+The [`release.bats`](../../.github/release.bats) script is passed as the integration test.
+One test case builds a k6 using xk6 with a specific extension using the k6 versions specified in the `K6_VERSIONS` repository variable.
+After a successful build, it runs the built k6 with the `version` command and checks if the specific extension is included in the output.
+The other test case does the same thing, but uses the xk6 Docker image to build the k6.

 **triggers**